Skip to main content

 Saint Louis University plans to increase its waste diversion rate by 30 percent.

-SLU introduced single-stream recycling in 2009 and since then has taken steps to help make access to recycling easier and universal.
+SLU introduced single-stream recycling in 2009 and since then has taken steps to make access to recycling easier and universal.
 Collect paper, plastic, metal and glass in a single blue bin, eliminating the need to sort.

 To learn more about single-stream recycling and become an advocate for sustainability at SLU: